CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 - Here a [video](https://www.youtube.com/watch?v=c9rKQVtEjNc) by *Daniel Berry* mounting a 64GB SSD.
 - Here a [blogpost](https://www.umpcportal.com/2014/01/how-to-upgrade-the-acer-c720-chromebook-with-an-m-2-sata-from-mydigitalsdd/) and a [video](https://www.youtube.com/watch?v=-jOHHyJMgWk) by *Steve Paine* mounting a 128GB SSD.

-In order to open the laptop you need to remove 13 screws placed on the bottom side, then gently insert a plastic point or a card in the gap between the bottom side and the keyboard side to free the bottom side.
+In order to open the laptop you need to remove 13 screws placed on the bottom side, then gently insert a plastic point or a card in the gap between the bottom side and the keyboard side (better to start from the hinges) to completely free the bottom side.
 I provide here a view of the opened laptop.

 ![Inside the laptop](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome13.jpg)